Mushroom: Psychoactive mushrooms

 Mushrooms with psychoactive properties have long played a role in various native medicine traditions in cultures all around the world.
 They have been used as sacrament in rituals aimed at mental and physical healing, and to facilitate visionary states.
 One such ritual is the velada ceremony.
 A practitioner of traditional mushroom use is the shaman or curandera (priest-healer).

 Psilocybin mushrooms, also referred to as psychedelic mushrooms, possess psychedelic properties.
-Commonly known as "magic mushrooms" or shrooms", they are openly available in smart shops in many parts of the world, or on the black market in those countries which have outlawed their sale.
+Commonly known as "magic mushrooms" or shrooms", they are openly available in smart shops in many parts of the world, or on the black market in countries which have outlawed their sale.
 Psilocybin mushrooms have been reported to facilitate profound and life-changing insights often described as mystical experiences.
 Recent scientific work has supported these claims, as well as the long-lasting effects of such induced spiritual experiences.

 There are over 100 psychoactive mushroom species of genus Psilocybe native to regions all around the world.

 Psilocybin, a naturally occurring chemical in certain psychedelic mushrooms such as Psilocybe cubensis, is being studied for its ability to help people suffering from psychological disorders, such as obsessive–compulsive disorder.
 Minute amounts have been reported to stop cluster and migraine headaches.
 A double-blind study, done by Johns Hopkins Hospital, showed psychedelic mushrooms could provide people an experience with substantial personal meaning and spiritual significance.
 In the study, one third of the subjects reported ingestion of psychedelic mushrooms was the single most spiritually significant event of their lives.
 Over two-thirds reported it among their five most meaningful and spiritually significant events.
 On the other hand, one-third of the subjects reported extreme anxiety.
 However the anxiety went away after a short period of time.
 Psilocybin mushrooms have also shown to be successful in treating addiction, specifically with alcohol and cigarettes.

 A few species in the genus Amanita, most recognizably A. muscaria, but also A. pantherina, among others, contain the psychoactive compound muscimol.
 The muscimol-containing chemotaxonomic group of Amanitas contains no amatoxins or phallotoxins, and as such are not hepatoxic, though if not properly cured will be non-lethally neurotoxic due to the presence of ibotenic acid.
 The Amanita intoxication is similar to Z-drugs in that it includes CNS depressant and sedative-hypnotic effects, but also dissociation and delirium in high doses.

 A third type of hallucinogenic mushroom is hallucinogenic bolete mushrooms such as Lanmaoa asiatica, which are said to cause people to experience Lilliputian hallucinations.
 These mushrooms have unknown constituents and an unknown mechanism of action, but appear to be distinct in their properties and effects from other hallucinogenic mushrooms and are currently being researched.